Physical Therapist Assistant

 Salary ranges for physical therapist assistants will vary according to experience and the type of employment setting.
-A new graduate physical therapist assistant will make approximately $34,000 to $35,000 per year.
-Experienced physical therapist assistants will make up to $45,000 per year.
+A new graduate physical therapist assistant will make approximately $40,000 to $50,000 per year.
+Experienced physical therapist assistants will make up to $66,000 per year.
 There are many opportunities for per diem work experiences.

 Physical therapist assistants are required to graduate from an accredited 2 year program to be able to apply for licensure.
 The individual who successfully completes these courses at CCRI receives an Associate in Applied Science (A. A. S.) degree and is eligible to take the licensure examination for physical therapist assistants in Rhode Island.
 State licensure requirements may vary state to state.

 What courses should I take in high school, if I am interested in becoming a physical therapist assistant?

 Interested high school students should enroll in a math and science curriculum, including algebra and biology.
 The student will need good reading and communication skills to be prepared to take English Composition I at the college level.

 What is the physical therapist assistant program like at CCRI?